 The phenomenal 5-story soaring artistic tour-de-force that envelopes half of this building is dedicated to all the women in the world who painstakingly devote their lives to world peace.

-Recognized as one of San Francisco’s most celebrated and illustrious murals, MaestraPeace underscores the brave and enduring advocacy of women’s fight for what is just and right.
+Recognized as one of San Francisco’s most celebrated and illustrious murals, MaestraPeace underscores the brave and enduring advocacy of women’s fight for what is just and proper.

 Be prepared to be enthralled by this bewitching, prolific creation of seven female artists from different generations and backgrounds (Edythe Boone, Miranda Bergman, Yvonne Littleton, Meera Desai, Juana Alicia, Susan Kelk Cervantes, and Irene Perez).

-Painted in 1994 on the exterior of this community center, this mural made a strong statement against gender inequality and social injustice through art expression.
+Painted in 1994 on the exterior of this community center, this mural made a strong statement against gender inequality and social injustice through artistic expression.

 More Information on the History of the Mural at the Women’s Building can be found here

-The mural was restored in 2012 by the original artists along with the assistance of a budding generation of amateur muralists.
+The mural was restored in 2012 by the original artists, with assistance from a budding generation of amateur muralists.

 Presently, the Women’s Building welcomes an average of 25,000 clients and visitors each year.